vohai2003/hdp_data_tutorials/tutorials/hdp/intro-to-machine-learning-with-apache-spark-and-apache-zeppelin/tutorial.md

 ![spark-mllib-logo](assets/spark-mllib-logo.png)

 In this tutorial, we will introduce you to Machine Learning with Apache Spark.
-The hands-on lab for this tutorial is an Apache Zeppelin notebook that has all the steps necessary to ingest and explore data, train, test, visualize, and save a model.
+The hands-on portion for this tutorial is an Apache Zeppelin notebook that has all the steps necessary to ingest and explore data, train, test, visualize, and save a model.
 We will cover a basic Linear Regression model that will allow us perform simple predictions on a sample data.
 This model can be further expanded and modified to fit your needs.
 Most importantly, by the end of this tutorial, you will understand how to create an end-to-end pipeline for setting up and training simple models in Spark.

 ## Prerequisites

 - Downloaded and deployed the [Hortonworks Data Platform (HDP)](https://hortonworks.com/downloads/#sandbox) Sandbox
 - [Getting Started with Apache Zeppelin](https://hortonworks.com/tutorial/getting-started-with-apache-zeppelin/)
-- Having basic knowledge of [Scala](http://www.dhgarrette.com/nlpclass/scala/basics.html).
-The Zeppelin notebook uses basic syntax.
+- Having basic knowledge of [Scala](http://www.dhgarrette.com/nlpclass/scala/basics.html)

 ## Outline